Tarragon

 Tarragon Oil.

-Tarragon oil is used for perfuming toilet articles from the tarragon greens.
+Tarragon oil comes from the greens of the plant and has been used for hundreds of years to perfume toilet articles.
 One pound of tarragon essential oil can be obtained from 300 to 500 pounds of plant.

 Tarragon Vinegar.